davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 ### Hold on, "infinite iteration?"

 I used a bad word in that definition - computers don't like the concept of _infinity_ very much.
-I mean, they're happy enough to do something forever, but us impatient humans aren't very happy waiting around that long.
+I mean, they're happy enough to do something forever, but we impatient humans aren't very happy waiting around that long.

 So, like the lazy programmers we are, we'll pick a value for "infinity" and leave the theoretical perfection to the mathematicians.
 As it turns out, the value we pick changes the output considerably: